Towing – why and how?

 long distance or short.
 Running a long distance might be typical of a launch from a shallow sloped site and it will require the pilot to both stay directly under the glider and control its

 direction while he is on the ground.
 It is a great workout to run across the field and then slowly leave the earth.
 Recreational tows are somewhat different as the pilot must be

 - Tow force during launch – Before the pilot's feet leave the ground, the tow force can be light (experienced pilots) or stronger (new pilots).
 The reason

 for a stronger force for new pilots is that the glider will come up quickly and stabilize faster, making it easier for the pilot to get safely in the air.
 More experienced pilots can

 skills and experience controlling the glider by less towing force.
 This will require them to run more and faster, watch, and control things more carefully and deliberately.
 It all

-Despite whatever the tow force is, the exact moment the pilot's feet leave the ground, the tow operator must instantly back-off on the tow force to the point where the pilot is just climbing out (<100'/min.) for the initial 50' to 75' of altitude.
+Despite whatever the tow force is, the exact moment the pilot's feet leave the ground, the TO must instantly back-off on the tow force to the point where the pilot is just climbing out (<100'/min.) for the initial 50' to 75' of altitude.
 Why is this?